tarantool/doc/doc/how-to/db/crud.rst

 SELECT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+:ref:`space.select <box_space-select>` searches for a tuple or a set of tuples in the given space.
+To search by the specified index, use :ref:`index.select <box_index-select>`.
-:ref:`select <box_space-select>` works with any indexes (primary/secondary) and with any keys
+This function works with any indexes (primary/secondary) and any keys
 (unique/non-unique, full/partial).

-If a key is partial, then ``select`` searches by all keys, where the prefix
-matches the specified key part.
+If a key is partial, ``select`` searches by all keys where the prefix matches the specified key part.

 .. code-block:: tarantoolsession